ASI Performance Standard

 - Material stewardship

 - Human rights

 - Occupational health and safety

-ASI Members in ‘Production and Transformation’ and ‘Industrial Users’ membership classes are required to have at least one Facility certified against the ASI Performance Standard within two years of the launch of the ASI Certification program, or 2 years of joining ASI, whichever is later.
+ASI Members in ‘Production and Transformation’ and ‘Industrial Users’ membership classes are required to have some part of their business certified against the ASI Performance Standard within two years of joining ASI.